Author: Janine DeVault

 - If you notice your dog breaking bits of the bone off and eating them, remove the bone as bone shards can be harmful.

-Ultimately, bones make an excellent treat for dogs as long as you take care to choose safe varieties (such as those listed above) and keep a watchful eye on your dog as they chew.
-But as always, seek advice from your veterinarian before introducing bones to your dog.
+Ultimately, beef dog bones make an excellent treat for dogs as long as you take care to choose safe varieties (such as those listed above) and keep a watchful eye on your dog as they chew.